How Many Photos Should a Car Listing Have? 20-25

 The psychology is simple.
-When a buyer sees a 5-photo listing, their first thought is: "What are they hiding?"
+When a buyer sees a 5-photo listing, their first thought may be: "What are they hiding?"
 When they see 22 photos covering every angle, interior, and detail, the question shifts to "does this match what I'm looking for?"
-That's a far better place to start a conversation.
+That is a much better place to start a conversation.

 Required Photos: Don't Skip These